 Discussing the online photo service company's strong revenues, stock growth, and future acquisition prospects, with Jeffrey Housenbold, Shutterfly CEO and the Fast Money traders.

 Since LinkedIn's IPO had a strong start, did it change the tech landscape?
 Insight with CNBC's Brian Shactman.

 Recent security breaches and hacker attacks have consumers worred about the safety and privacy of their personal and financial data.
 Here's how to protect yourself from online criminals.

-See what's happening, who's talking and what will be making headlines on Tuesday's Squawk on the Street.
+See what's happening, who's talking and what will be making headlines on Monday's Squawk on the Street.

 The "Mad Money" host compares the valuations in the tech sector.

 The mobile Internet's growth is a trend on par with the mass of the personal computer.
 Here's how he's trading it.